THE FORD PRESIDENCY

 - c.
 Regulations increased cost and time to complete

 - d.
-No new reactors approved after Carter did this - increased use of oil
+No new reactors approved after Carter did this - increased

 1. NASA under Nixon/Ford reached its height